 StillTasty’s content also incorporates research from state government agencies as well as several non-profit organizations, academic institutions and associations that conduct studies on food storage and safety.
 In addition, StillTasty has directly contacted food and beverage manufacturers to obtain information on optimal storage methods for specific foods and details on storage times as they pertain to both food safety and food quality.

 Wasted food is never a good thing.
 StillTasty eliminates wild guesses and wasted money when it comes to both food safety and consumers’ grocery budgets.

 Janice Revell is an award-winning journalist who brings an extensive background in in-depth reporting and analysis to StillTasty.
 She has long been committed to helping consumers navigate their personal finances and manage their household budgets.

 After obtaining her Masters in Journalism degree from Northwestern University, Janice joined Fortune Magazine, where she became a senior writer and a columnist.
 In 2004, she won the Business Journalist of the Year Award, organized by the World Leadership Forum, for best story in the personal finance category.
 She was also a senior writer at Money Magazine, where she covered a variety of personal finance issues.

 Janice has been a frequent guest on national and local television and radio, and has appeared on NBC’s Today Show, CBS’s Early Show, as well as various programs on CNN, ABC, FOX and PBS.
-She resides in New York City.
+She lives in New York City.

 Regina Revell, Co-Founder